Improving Model Factuality with Fine-grained Critique-based Evaluator: Experiments on Generator Factuality

 \subsection{Experimental Setup}

-\start{Training and Evaluation Dataset} Following existing work~\citep{EVER}, we conduct experiments on the FActScore dataset~\citep{factscore}, which contain a set of celebrity names and the goal is to generate a biography with the prompt ``\texttt{Tell me a bio of <entity>}.''
-We randomly split the unlabeled split of FActScore into 400 training prompts and 100 test prompts.
+\start{Datasets and Evaluation Metric} Following prior works~\citep{EVER,self-eval-skt}, we conduct experiments on FActScore~\citep{factscore} and TruthfulQA~\citep{truthfulqa}.
+For FActScore, we randomly split the unlabeled split into 400 training and 100 test prompts.
+We compute the ``\% Facts'' metric by extracting correct and incorrect facts in each response, where we use Llama3-70B-chat to decompose the responses and use the same three tools in training to obtain source documents.
+For TruthfulQA, we randomly select 3 examples from each of the 38 categories as the training set and use the remaining 703 examples as the test set.
+We follow the ``generation'' setting and use the finetuned evaluator in the original paper to compute ``\% True*Info'', the percentage of responses that are both truthful and informative.

-\start{Baselines and Ablations} We implement three baselines: SFT, FactTune~\citep{FactTune} and EVER~\citep{EVER}.
-All the methods sample $N$ candidate responses for each training prompt.
-SFT first uses the generator itself to score the responses by computing the percentage of factual claims and finetunes with the best response as target.
-FactTune first finetunes on all the candidates and then uses all $\binom{N}{2}$ candidate pairs as DPO pairs, preferring the one with higher score.
-EVER uses all $N$ candidates as rejected responses and constructs a preferred response by iteratively evaluating and correcting false information in each passage.
+\start{Baselines and Ablations} We implement four baselines: SFT, FactTune-FS~\citep{FactTune}, Self-Eval-SKT~\cite{self-eval-skt}, and EVER-Pref~\citep{EVER}.
+All methods sample $N$ candidate responses for each training prompt.
+SFT first uses the generator itself to score responses by computing the percentage of factual claims and finetunes with the best response.
+FactTune-FS first finetunes on all candidates and then uses all $\binom{N}{2}$ candidate pairs as DPO pairs, preferring the one with a higher score based on retrieved context.
+Self-Eval-SKT self-trains an evaluator using the model's own knowledge and uses the evaluator to score responses with no external context, also resulting in $\binom{N}{2}$ preference pairs.
+EVER-Pref uses all $N$ candidates as rejected responses and constructs a preferred response by iteratively evaluating and correcting false information in each passage.

-With respect to ablations, we first equip SFT, FactTune, and EVER with our evaluator, \modelname, denoted as ``SFT + \modelname'', ``Coarse'', and ``Edit'', respectively.
+For ablations, we first equip SFT, FactTune, and EVER with our evaluator, \modelname, and the three external tools, denoted as ``SFT + \modelname'', ``Coarse'', and ``Edit'' in \autoref{tab:res-ablation}, respectively.
 Then we implement ``Edit + Coarse'', which corrects all false information without checking whether it corresponds to a lesser-known fact.
-We denote our full method as ``Edit/Remove + Coarse''.
+We denote our full method as ``E/R + Coarse'' (Edit/Remove + Coarse).
 More implementation details can be found in \S\ref{sec:implementation_details}.

-\start{Evaluation Metric} We follow the FactScore procedure~\cite{factscore} to extract the number of correct and incorrect facts in each response, where we use Llama3-70B-chat to decompose the responses and use the same three tools in training to obtain source documents.
+Note that we do not compare to retrieval-augmented (RAG) methods~\cite{RAG} because it is not a fair comparison.
+RAG-based methods require access to external knowledge sources or tools in inference, while in our experiments, we only used ``\texttt{tell me a bio of <entity>}'' as the prompt.
+Furthermore, while most RAG-based methods aim to improve the understanding of the long retrieved context, our main focus is to train the model to better utilize the knowledge it has seen during pretraining.